Skip to main content

 Who should choose it, who should cross-shop

-For a first visit, match the booking to the verified hours.
+For a first visit, match the booking to the opening hours.
 Hau serves lunch on Monday, Friday, Sunday from 12–2:30 PM, dinner on Monday, Thursday, Friday, Saturday, Sunday from 6:30–10 PM.
 It is closed Tuesday and Wednesday.

 For readers comparing across Brussels, use Hau as one option with confirmed Star Wine List recognition, then cross-shop by format and schedule.
 Our full Brussels restaurants guide is the cleaner starting point for the city; pair it with broader Brussels planning if the meal is part of a wider trip.